About Us

 Littles, Head of Welcoming Committee & Security

 Littles moved to Hancock from New Mexico with his family in 2012.
 He joined Main Street Cheese as an entry-level mouser.
-He rapidly moved up the ranks to his current position as Head of the Welcoming Committee and Security.
-He enjoys his role: greeting visitors, regularly patrolling the farm, and protecting the goats’ feed from various “thieving varmints” as he calls them.
+He rapidly moved up the ranks to his position as Head of the Welcoming Committee and Security.
+He thoroughly enjoyed his role: greeting visitors, regularly patrolling the farm, and protecting the goats’ feed from various “thieving varmints” as he called them.

-He reminds us all of how to lead the good life, lapping up goat milk when the kids get fed, strolling the neighborhood, lying in the sun amidst the flowers, and basking in the love of neighborhood children and customers.
-Amidst it all, he never wants for words!
+He reminded us all of how to lead the good life, lapping up goat milk when the kids were fed, strolling the neighborhood, lying in the sun amidst the flowers, and basking in the love of neighborhood children and customers.
+Amidst it all, he never wanted for words!